vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

     - because at some point the interrupt handler need to return and give control back to the user process.
     - so we need the stack to save the user interrupt pointer so that we can set the current instruction pointer to the stack saved user interrupt pointer before interrupt handler and return control to user process.

-- before interrupt handlers 5 of the user register like Stack pointer and instruction pointer gets saved to registers that are not visible to use.
+- before interrupt handlers, 5 of the user register like Stack pointer and instruction pointer gets saved to registers that are not visible to use.
 Because the interrupt stack is not allocated yet.
 This is done in the 1st step of the exception handling ie. Write fault data to the exception registers.
 - after these the same fetch decode register read and execute cycle continues for interrupt handler.
 ---
 - interrupts: unexpected event from outside the process.
     - they are asynchronous notifications from devices like network cards, timers etc.
-- exception: unexpected event from within the processor.
+- exception: unexpected event from within the process.
     - they are synchronous
     - accessing unmapped page of memory or address.